Mostafa-Alshaer/tasks-manager-srvc-node/README.md

 ## Overview

-The Tasks Manager Service is a backend service built using Node.js, designed to handle task management functionalities within a Service-Oriented Architecture.
+The Tasks Manager Service is a backend service built using Node.js, designed to handle task management functionalities.
 This project emphasizes modularity, scalability, and maintainability, making it suitable for integration into larger distributed systems.

 ## Features

 - **Task CRUD Operations:** Perform Create, Read, Update, and Delete operations on tasks.
-- **Service-Oriented Architecture.**
 - **Express.js Framework:** Utilizes Express.js to handle routing and HTTP requests.
 - **MongoDB Integration:** Stores task data in a MongoDB database for persistence.